tam-carre/metalborn/README.md

 **Metalborn.io** is a choose-your-own-adventure-style character generator set in the **Mistborn Era 2** universe.

 Mistborn is a fantasy epic written by the amazing **Brandon Sanderson**, who I have been a fan of for nearly a decade. **Mistborn 1** is a great introduction to his works if you're looking for one.
 It's fun, not too long and sufficiently self-contained for a first taste!
+Please note **Metalborn.io contains minor spoilers for abilities and characters revealed up to Mistborn: The Bands of Mourning**.

-Anyway—choose-your-own-adventure character generator.
-Really that just means that instead of a traditional navbar, navigation between pages is done via first-person player actions, and pages contain smart narration that differ depending on the user's past actions.

-Of course this is all for flavour and just some playful frills to go alongside generator's main purpose.
+What's a choose-your-own-adventure character generator?
+Really just a cheeky name for replacing the traditional navbar with first-person player actions, and RPG-like narration that differs depending on the user's past actions.
+Of course this is all for flavour and just some playful frills to go alongside the app's main purpose (character generation).
 "Storytelling through webdesign" seems to be a theme in my projects.
 I like to transport my visitors to imaginary worlds:

 - [My Yokohama Kaidashi Kikou fansite](https://alpha.cafe) is replicates the manga's feelings of nostalgia and of finding beautiful unvisited places in the countryside, with a quaint retro design that makes visitors feel like they've just stumbled upon one of the last fansites of its kind.
 - [owmal](https://owmal.alpha.cafe) translates text into dozens of languages and feels like opening a mysterious, magical knowledge vault.